 Outdoor Research, Patagonia, Mountain Hardware, and GoLite (ski pants, storm and wind shells, midweight tops, parkas, gloves, synthetic long underwear, hats, down coats, and more).
 Bridgedale and Darn Tough Socks of Vermont (super durable and warm wool-nylon socks).
 Black Diamond Equipment Ltd (headlamps, gloves, Avalung, probes, aluminum shovels, ice axes, packs, adjustable poles, and more).
 Katoohla (MicroSpikes).
 Camp USA (ultralight aluminum axe and crampons).
 Ortovox (avalanche beacons, probes, aluminum shovels, merino wool clothing, emergency bivouac shelters).
 Backcountry Access (aluminum shovels, beacons, airbag packs).
 Garmin (GPS units).
 National Geographic Topo!
 (CD map sets).
 McNett Corp (Aquamira, AquaSeal, Seam Grip).
 Voile (heat-treated aluminum shovels, straps).
 Silva or Sunto (orienteering compasses).
 Exped (adjustable poles, packs, emergency shelter).
 K2 (aluminum shovels, probes).
 Leatherman Tools (multitools).

 See the websites of all of the above companies (a Google search easily locates these companies).
-Wenatchee Stores: Arlberg Sports, Sports Outlet, Performance Footwear, American Shoe Shop, Big Five, Hooked on Toys, Stans Merrymart, Goodwill (links to these stores here).
-Leavenworth: Leavenworth Mountain Sports, Der Sportsman, Euro Sports (links to these stores here).
+Wenatchee Stores: Arlberg Sports, Performance Footwear, American Shoe Shop, Big Five, Hooked on Toys, Stans Merrymart, Goodwill.
+Leavenworth: Der Sportsman, Euro Sports.
 North Bend: ProSki Service.
 Seattle: REI, ProMountain Sports(specialists in lightweight mountain gear).
 On the web: REI.com, Sierra Trading Post, Campmor (discounted outdoor gear).

 Our thanks to Cascade Subaru for helping get more people outdoors in winter and for sponsoring the series of Self-Sufficient Snowshoeing classes where this information was presented.